 Vocabulary: Embedded in Reading Mastery are strong vocabulary strands.
-EQ3 teachers build the vocabulary skills of our scholars through a strong compliment of independent reading and structured instruction.
-Bill Honig, a respected early reading expert cites compelling research on the subject:
+EQ6 teachers build the vocabulary skills of our scholars through a strong compliment of independent reading and structured instruction.
+Bill Honig, 30 a respected early reading expert cites compelling research on the subject:

 - Scholars who score in the top five percent on reading tests read 144 times more than scholars who score in the bottom five percent. - By the fifth grade, if scholars want to make grade level progress, they should be reading more than 1.1 million words a year of outside-of-school reading (25 to 35 books or the equivalent) which should take 15 to 30 minutes a night; this is in addition to the 1.7 million words of school text.
+Instead of reading the necessary 2.8 million words, the average fifth grader reads only about 900,000. - Although teaching vocabulary strategies (e.g. word families, scaffolding, etc.) helps retention rates, the vast majority of new words can be learned only through reading.
+To reach these levels, scholars need to read the recommended 25 to 35 books a year after the first grade.